SEMAFORInformatik/femagtools/docs/models.rst

 ..
 Note::

-   * the mcvkey parameters either reference a filename without extension (Example 'M330-50A') which must be found in the directory defined by the parameter magnetizingCurves of the Femag constructor or the name of an entry in the magnetizingCurve object.
+   * the mcvkey parameters either reference a filename without extension (Example 'M330-50A') which must be found in the directory defined by the parameter magnetizingCurves of the Femag constructor or the name of an entry in the `magnetizingCurve`_ object.
-   * the material parameter references a name of the 'Magnet Material'_ list.
+   * the material parameter references a name of the `Magnet Material`_ list.

 Magnet Slots
 ^^^^^^^^^^^^

 ============    ===========================================
 Name             Parameter
 ============    ===========================================
 magnetSector    magn_num,
                 magn_width_pct,